 Since 2014 all new carriages and wagons for the railway have been specified to SdR requirements and designed and built at Low End Works.
 This policy has now been extended to future locomotive construction, although certain parts will still need to be supplied by external manufacturers.

-The design process involves the making of full-size 3D drawings (patterns) out of card or wood and these are then folded and stapled together in order that a mock-up of the proposed vehicle can be achieved.
+The design process involves making full-size 3D drawings (patterns) out of card or wood, which are then folded and stapled together in order to make a mock-up of the proposed vehicle.